csillaout/Snipper-Snippets-2.0/README.md

 # FastAPI Blog and User Management

-This FastAPI application provides a simple way to manage users and blogs with basic authentication.
+This FastAPI application provides a simple way to manage users and blogs with JWT authentication.
 Users can be created with their email and password, and blogs can be created with encrypted content.
 The application also provides endpoints to retrieve all users and blogs, with the content decrypted before returning it to the client.

 ## Features